 Getting Ready for Trials

 Pick the right length for a trial period

-The length of the trial period needs to balanced against providing adequate time for the customer to experience your product while still staying engaged in the buying process.
-This, of course, is product dependent but I feel 14 days or 30 days is about the right time window.
+The length of the trial period needs to balance against providing adequate time for the customer to experience your product while still staying engaged in the buying process.
+This, of course, is product-dependent but I feel 14 days or 30 days is about the right time window.